Exner7/Ergasia_1_E14166_Sviridov_Alexander/README.md

 5. **`[ GET ] ( endpoint ): /getStudents/oldies`**

     ( Authorization required )
-    Respond with a list of students that are older than 30.
+    Respond with a list of students that are at least 30 years old.

     The user has to be authorized to make a successful request.
     In other words the user must be logged in.
 In order to make the request